Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints: Experiments

 \subsection{Experimental Setup}

 \textbf{Evaluation Datasets.} To comprehensively assess our method's generative capabilities and control accuracy, we construct evaluation splits from two distinct egocentric video benchmarks.
 For in-domain evaluation, we utilize the Ego4D dataset~\cite{grauman2022ego4d}, a massive-scale collection of various egocentric activities in daily life.
 To assess out-of-domain generalization, we employ the EgoDex dataset~\cite{hoque2025egodex}.
 This benchmark specifically focuses on diverse, dexterous tabletop manipulations that serve as critical priors for robotic visual-motor control.
 In total, the evaluation suite consists of 40 unseen video sequences from Ego4D and 30 sequences from EgoDex.
 These test clips are randomly sampled to ensure a diverse representation of challenging, real-world interactions, encompassing scenarios such as kitchen activities, fine-grained tabletop manipulation, and dynamic tool usage.
-For the evaluation in robotic field, we randomly sample 20 unseen video sequences for each of the two robotic embodiments (G1-Dex3-1 and H1-Inspire).
-To ensure a fair comparison and rigorously assess cross-embodiment generalization, all baseline models are finetuned for an identical duration of one epoch, matching the exact training protocol used for our framework.